JEEVANJGA/Namaste-Dev-React/Notes/chapter-7.md

 - Nested routes are handled with the `<Outlet>` component.
 - Use Link or NavLink for client-side navigation.
 - New data APIs like loader and action are available for advanced routing.

+### Notes - 2

+- 2 types of routing in web apps
+    1. Client Side Routing
+        - Client Side Routing is handled by the browser using JavaScript.
+It allows for faster navigation and a smoother user experience as it doesn't require a full page reload.
+React Router is a popular library for implementing client-side routing in React applications.
+    2. Server Side Routing
+        - Server Side Routing is handled by the server.
+Each navigation request is sent to the server, which responds with a new HTML page.
+This approach is more traditional and can be beneficial for SEO and initial load performance.